rreece/rreece.github.io/outline-of-philosophy/scientific-method.md

 ### Scientific knowledge

+-   Aristotle: scientific knowledge is to "know the cause on which the fact depends"
 -   Scientific method, community, and body of knowledge
 -   Naturalism
     -   Hume on the problem of induction and the uniformity of nature, again